 - fresh thyme

 - Put the beets in one saucepan and the sweet potatoes and red potatoes in another.
-Cover with cold water and cook until the vegetables are tender.
+Cover with cold water and boil over high heat until the vegetables are tender, about 15 minutes.
 The beets will take slightly longer than the potatoes.
 Drain and set aside.

-- Melt 2 tablespoons of the butter in a skillet and saute the onion for a few minutes until it is translucent.
-Add in the last 2 tablespoons of butter, the beef, and vegetables.
+- Melt 2 tablespoons of the butter in a skillet over medium heat.
+Sauté the onion for a few minutes, until translucent.
+Add in the remaining 2 tablespoons of butter, the beef, and vegetables.
 Sprinkle with fresh thyme leaves and let cook until browned on the bottom.
 Flip the hash and let brown on the other side.

 - Season with salt and pepper to taste, and serve hot, garnished with chopped parsley.
 You can also top with a fried or poached egg.